Millidgeville, New Brunswick: Thomas Edward Millidge

 Millidgeville took its name from Thomas Millidge who operated a shipyard on the peninsula now known as "The Moorings of Millidgeville" subdivision.
 During Millidge's time, there were over thirty large oceangoing wooden ships built at his "Kennebecasis Shipyard."
 Eric Lawson authored two books on the Millidge yard's ships; "When They Sailed The World - EGERIA & The Millidge Family Ships" and "The EGERIA - An Example of mid-nineteenth century New Brunswick Ship Construction."

 Millidge sold his shipyard property to Edward D. Jewett in 1872.
 Jewett moved here from the US and had five sawmills on the lower reaches of the rivers (this would become his largest mill yard.)
 The mill employed close to 100 men in its heyday and many of them lived in mill houses on the property.
 Disaster ended the mill's operations on May 17, 1901.
 Three men were killed when the mill's main chimney fell.
-Two men, William Price and George McCluskey were over 100 feet high on the inside the chimney repairing the masonry and Charles Wilson was inside the base of the chimney when it fell.
+Two men, William Price and George McCluskey were over 100 feet high on the inside of the chimney repairing the masonry and Charles Wilson was inside the base of the chimney when it fell.
 The Mill never reopened and it burnt to the ground less than ten years later.

 Lt.
 Cdr.
 G.G.K.
 (Don) Holder (WWII) purchased the Jewett Mill property from Jewett's heirs and started another shipyard following his service in the Second World War building sail yachts and small craft as the "Blue Peter Boat Works."
 The times weren't right and the business failed.
 Don Holder's father and mother Lt.
 Col. G.G.K.
 (Gordon) Holder (World War I and World War II) and Edith (Kee) Holder bought the land from their son and lived there happily for half a century while "the Colonel" operated a haulout and storage yard for pleasure craft until a disastrous fire destroyed many boats and the storage buildings.
 The property was later purchased by G.A.(Sandy) Robertson, a Millidgeville resident for half a century who developed the subdivision there now.